 For the wrist measurement, please keep thing simple and send me the actual measurement around your wrist, preferably in millimetres.
 The best way to measure this is to wrap a dressmaker's flexible tape measure around your wrist at the point you wear you watch and take a reading from this, or wrap a piece of string around your wrist and make a mark with a pen where it overlaps and then measure the distance between the two marks with a rule.
 Don't try to second guess me on this and give me a measurement that you think will work better.
 If you take a measurement from an existing strap it produces a different result - see Wrist Size for an explanation of why this is.

 Once the details are established and I am confident that I can supply what you want I will send you a PayPal invoice to place the order.
-You don't need a PayPal account to settle this, you can checkout as a guest using a credit or debit card.
+You don't need a PayPal account to settle this, you can make the payment as a guest using a credit or debit card.

-You can get my email address from the Contact Me page.
+My email address is on the Contact Me page.

 If you have any questions or comments, please don't hesitate to to get in touch via my Contact Me page.